Motivation

 Are they motivated?
 Is this their first job?
 Their last?
 Are they parents?
 Grandparents?

-The roles we play outside the office has a direct bearing on how we conduct our behavior within it.
+The roles we play outside the office have a direct bearing on how we conduct our behavior within it.
 Whether our staff work within an actual office or virtually, organizations operate by unwritten rules of behavior.

 “This is the way the handbook says things work, but this is how it really works,” an incoming new hire might hear from a well-intentioned supervisor.
 Is this something we really want to hear?